 With that in mind, it's probably about time to get all that stuff that you've been bottling in for your entire stint on this planet off your chest.
 Admitting you killed your ex-girlfriend's cat, confessing your love to that girl at work, finally making out with that sexy homeless guy who's always giving you the eye – whatever.
 It's the end of the world, so whatever you say isn't going to mean shit, but it might make you feel better.

-We wanted to be the catalyst for change for a select group of strangers, so we went into downtown London and asked random people a question to guide them along the path to eternal happiness (until really soon, when they'll be dead): Is there anything you'd like to confess before the end of the world?
+We wanted to be the catalyst for change for a select group of strangers, so we went and asked them a question to guide them along the path to eternal happiness (until really soon, when they'll be dead): Is there anything you'd like to confess before the end of the world?